RafaelVidaurre/yakuza/Readme.md

 Jobs
 ----
 Jobs are not part of the scraper structure itself but rather a product of it.
-Jobs are a one-time use you are giving to your scraper.
-Jobs can receive parameters which can later be passed all the way down to the tasks
+Jobs are a one-time use you are giving to your scraper, so each time you want to scrape, you create a job.
+Jobs can receive parameters which can later be passed all the way down to the tasks, thus customizing the task's behavior (explained in the extras section).

 Creating a job:
 ```javascript